Nichushkin scores twice, Avs beat Ducks 3-2 in overtime

 DENVER (AP) — Valeri Nichushkin scored his second goal of the game 2:45 into overtime, Philipp Grubauer made 26 saves and the Colorado Avalanche rallied from a two-goal deficit to beat the struggling Anaheim Ducks 3-2 on Friday night.

 Nichushkin circled around a defender and then slid a shot past John Gibson for the winner.
-He was mobbed by teammates in the corner.
+The 6-foot-4 forward was mobbed by teammates in the corner.

+“That was a beautiful goal,” said teammate Brandon Saad, who had a goal and two assists.
+“He was sharp tonight.
+Anytime he uses his big body and his speed, he’s tough to handle.”

-Brandon Saad also scored for a Colorado team missing star player Nathan MacKinnon, who was a late scratch.
+Nichushkin and Saad helped pick up the scoring slack with Colorado missing star player Nathan MacKinnon, who was a late scratch.
 MacKinnon left in the third period Wednesday in San Jose after taking a hit to the head.

+“This afternoon (MacKinnon) came down and wasn’t feeling good, so the protocol says he can’t play and we’re not going to put him out there and risk him getting hurt or something, or making it worse,” Avalanche coach Jared Bednar explained.
+“I don’t know what that means as far as tomorrow or the next day, but I’m assuming he’s going to miss a couple games here.”

 Trailing 2-0 in the second period, Nichushkin and Saad scored 2:37 apart to even things up.
 Both of their goals were in front of Gibson, who stopped 31 shots.